jonnor/ESC-CNN-microcontroller/report/report.md

 Other loss functions are Logistic Loss, Mean Squared Error and Mean Absolute Error.

-Making predictions with a forward pass of the neural network and computing the loss function allows to estimates how well or how poorly the current model performs.
+Making predictions with a forward pass of the neural network and computing the loss function allows estimating how well or how poorly the current model performs.
 In order to find out how the model parameters should be changed in order to perform better, *Gradient Descent* is applied.